Commuter Student Services

 Will commuting set me apart from other students?

 Not at all!
-Though campus population numbers tend to fluctuate, it is true that almost 1,000 students are commuters.
-It is not uncommon at all to be a commuter and there are no stigmas attached to commuting.
+Though campus population numbers tend to fluctuate, almost 1,000 students at any given time are commuters.
+It's not uncommon at all to be a commuter and there are no stigmas attached to commuting.

 Will it be difficult to get involved as a commuter?

-It is easy to become involved at Stetson University because every opportunity available to residential students (besides hall meetings) are open to all students, including commuters.
-Some of the most outstanding student leaders at Stetson University have been, and frequently are, commuters.
-You are welcome, accepted and embraced as a commuter and your input, as well as your involvement, is highly valued.
+It's easy to get involved because every opportunity available to residential students (besides residence hall meetings) are open to all students, including commuters.
+Some of our most outstanding student leaders have been commuters.
+You should feel welcome, accepted and embraced as a commuter and your input and involvement are highly valued.

 What if I live far away from campus and meetings aren't convenient for me?

 This is a common challenge to commuters.
-For students living more than an hour away from campus, making meetings can be a hassle and become expensive.
+If you live more than an hour from campus, making meetings can be a hassle and can become expensive.
 When looking at different groups to join, try to group your activities on campus together.
 If you have time left over between classes and activities, consider doing homework, meeting up with friends or attending other organizational meetings and events.
 Don't join a group just because the time is convenient for you, but don't inconvenience yourself by joining one that doesn't fit your schedule well.
 Be sure to find out which organizations interest you and when they meet or hold activities, and then schedule your week around it as best you can.